decentration/New-Futures-Zora/README.md

-# Zora Media Protocol
+# New Futures on Edgeware (Zora Media Protocol).

-This repository contains the core contracts that compose the Zora Media Protocol.
+This repository contains the core contracts composed by Zora, but re configured by New Futures for the Edgeware Substrate Blockchain.

 The protocol aims to provide a universal value system for media.